Computing quasiconformal folds: Computing quasiconformal folds

 for all $z\in\Omega$ except for a set of Lebesgue measure zero.
-In particular, the case of $K=1$ will be called flat-foldable. \end{definition} The quotient inside the bound has the interpretation of linear distortion of the mapping, see \cite{astala2008elliptic}.
+In particular, the case of $K=1$ will be called generalized conformal, or flat-foldable, or a planar origami. \end{definition} The quotient inside the bound has the interpretation of linear distortion of the map, see \cite{astala2008elliptic}.
 The above definition of flat-foldability is adapted to our problem, in particular in a discrete, computational setting.
 It includes the case where a surface is rigidly flat-folded, whose folding lines of the singular set configuration are all Euclidean geodesics.

 \begin{remark} The rigidity associated to flat-foldability is also manifested via a well-known condition about how folding lines join each other at a cusp point, known as the {\it Kowasaki's condition}.
 In details, let $n>1$ be an integer and suppose there are $2n$ Euclidean geodesics emanating from a cusp point $p\in U\subset\mathbb{C}$.
 Then the neighborhood $U$ is flat-foldable if the alternating sum of the angles $(\alpha_i)_{i=1}^{2n}$ formed by every two neighboring Euclidean geodesics satisfy the condition